-- It is a screening model that is used before applying refined air quality modeling and it helps to determine if more refined modeling is necessary. - It allows a moderate amount of variability which is appropriate for this preliminary level of study.
+- It is a single source plume model which provides maximum ground-level concentrations for point, area, flare, and volume sources, as well as concentrations, and concentrations caused by inversion break-up. - It is an EPA-approved model and is available through the EPA website. - It is a screening model that is used before applying refined air quality modeling and it helps to determine if more refined modeling is necessary. - It allows a moderate amount of variability which is appropriate for this preliminary level of study.